dfamonteiro/blog/blog/content/posts/2025-books.md

 ## Project Hail Mary (Andy Weir)

+TODO

 ## Semiconductor Manufacturing Technology (Michael Quirk & Julian Serda)

 - I think that for anyone with a passing interest in semiconductor manufacturing technologyAnd technical mindset.
 I would recommend that they should read this book.
 I'm well aware that this is a text, a university level textbook.
 But I found it very very readable.
 And gives you a somewhat complete knowledge of the semiconductor manufacturing process Wish wish you would, you wouldn't be able to get.
 Just from reading books and.
 And listening to Youtube videos.

+## Fabless: The Transformation of the Semiconductor Industry (Daniel Nenni & Paul McLellan)

+- This was a book that highlighted some of the smaller players in the semiconductor industry.
+And it also really highlighted the importance of IP in the semiconductor industry, and showcased why it's a very viable business model.
+I feel like foundries (and NVIDIA) get all the the attention in the semiconductor industry.
+But this book does a good job of lighting some of the lesser-know players, such as the EDA design tool companies.

+## Fundamentals of Software Architecture: An Engineering Approach (Mark Richards & Neal Ford)

+- I really enjoyed this book and I felt that it was a very good launching pad for the field of software architecture.
+I have some opinions on the pacing of the book, though:
+  - In Part I of the book, there are four consecutive chapters about architecture characteristics.
+Whilst it is a very important topic to discuss, the way it was laid out on the book felt a bit too granular: maybe instead of 4 small chapters, 3 or 2 bigger chapters would suffice.
+  - Part II, in which we go through a selection of architecture styles in detail, is just fantastic.
+I read this section of the book in one sitting and enjoyed seeing some architecture patterns present at work being explained in excellent detail.
+  - Part III focused more on the more human and day-to-day aspects of being a software engineer (being a leader, negotiating, etc.).
+Some of the do's and dont's are a bit obvious, but I can't fault the authors for wanting to cover all the bases.
+- All in all, it's a book that I would recommend to anyone as their first literary foray into software architecture.